Make Me Smile (Come Up and See Me): The Wedding Present version

-A version by The Wedding Present peaked in the UK Singles Chart at number 25 in 1990, as a track on the 3 Songs EP.
+A version by the Wedding Present peaked at number 25 on the UK Singles Chart in 1990, as a track on the 3 Songs EP.
 Steve Harley was very positive about this version, saying, "There are 120 cover versions of 'Make Me Smile', but only the Wedding Present have done it differently.
 They did a punk version and made it kick.
 They understood the venom in the lyrics."
-The cover is also included in the 2001 version of the album Seamonsters and the Compilation The Pop Years - 1990-1991.
+The cover is also included on the 2001 version of the album Seamonsters and the compilation The Pop Years – 1990–1991.